Jack O'Lantern (Marvel Comics): Publication history

 Jason Macendale first appeared as Jack O'Lantern in Machine Man #19 (February 1981).

 The Steve Levins incarnation of Jack O'Lantern first appeared in Captain America #396 (January 1992).

 The Daniel Berkhart incarnation of Jack O'Lantern (a.k.a.
 Mad Jack) first appeared in The Spectacular Spider-Man #241 (December 1996).

 The Maguire Beck incarnation of Jack O'Lantern (a.k.a.
 Mad Jack) first appeared in Spider-Man and Mysterio #1 (January 2001).

 The Secret War incarnation of Jack O'Lantern first appeared in Secret War #1 (April 2004).

 The Levins brother incarnation of Jack O'Lantern first appeared in Dark Reign: Made Men #1 (November 2009).

 The Crime-Master's protégé incarnation of Jack O'Lantern first appeared in Venom #1 (May 2011).

 The Jack O'Lantern imposter who encountered Venom first appeared in Venom #37 (September 2013).

-The Owen Ward incarnation of Jack O'Lantern first appeared in Venom #1 (#166) (July 2018).
+The Owen Ward incarnation of Jack O'Lantern first appeared in Venom #1 (July 2018).

 The Daniel Drumm incarnation of Jack O'Lantern, set on Earth-98091, first appeared in Supernaturals #1 (December 1998).

 Fictional character biography

 Jason Macendale

-Jason Macendale was a mercenary who was recruited out of college and trained by the CIA and various para-military organizations.
+Jason Macendale is a mercenary who was recruited out of college and trained by the CIA and various para-military organizations.
 Considered a liability due to his violent nature and amoral personality, this rejection turned Macendale to a career mercenary and ultimately a costumed terrorist.
-He adopted the Jack O'Lantern alter ego, engaging in combat with Machine Man as his first opponent followed by Spider-Man for the first time.
+He adopts the Jack O'Lantern alter ego, initially battling Machine Man before becoming an enemy of Spider-Man.